 How will I schedule my appointments?

 After the session is over, I will work with you to set up your appointments.
 If you choose, I will set a regular time to meet and you will let me know if you need to make changes to the schedule.
 I will also let you know in advance if the day or time need to be adjusted.

 How many sessions will I need?

 The number of sessions varies and depends on what types of issues you bring.
 We will be able to discuss this at your first session.

 Directions and Parking

-The 2nd office at 24050 W. Main Street, Plainfield, IL 60544 is not easily visible from the Main Street.
+The office is located at 24050 W. Main Street, Plainfield, IL 60544 is not easily visible from the Main Street.
 The parking and office are located behind 24048 W. Main Street.